rupashreeh/ssft-summerschool/README.md

 # ssft-summerschool
-problems solved in PVS and tamarring
+problems solved in PVS for exercises and challenge problems.